Jennie Garth: 2002–2013: Continued television success with What I Like About You

+2014–present: Memoir and her own reality television show

+On February 18, 2014, it was announced that production had started on The Jennie Garth Project, a ten-episode reality television series that aired on HGTV.
+It chronicled Garth as she renovated a home in Hollywood Hills, California for herself and her three children.

 Garth released a memoir entitled Deep Thoughts from a Hollywood Blonde with Emily Heckman on April 1, 2014.
 On May 3, 2017, Garth launched MomGiftBox.com, "an online subscription box of products to indulge, inspire and pamper moms with every purchase benefiting a charity."
 Garth collaborated with Dune Jewelry and launched Travelling Heart Collection in February 2018.

-Other ventures

-In 1993, she released a workout video titled Body In Progress.
-She has appeared in infomercials for Keurig Vue beverage brewer and Wen healthy hair care system, and commercials for migraine headaches and RAINN Crisis hotline.
-In 2004, she appeared in a print ad for Wish-Bone salad dressings as part of their $25,000 Kitchen Makeover contest.
-In 2012, she appeared in a television commercial for clothing retailer Old Navy with Beverly Hills, 90210 co-stars Luke Perry and Jason Priestley.
-She has graced the cover of numerous magazines, including Veronica, TV Guide, Woman's World, Health, Entertainment Weekly, Cookie, Sassy, Soap Opera Digest and People.

-In November 2020, Garth began a podcast titled 9021OMG with Beverly Hills 90210 co-star Tori Spelling, where the two, along with TV and radio personality Sisanie Villaclara, share memories from their time on the show.
+In November 2020, Garth began a podcast titled 9021OMG with Beverly Hills, 90210 co-star Tori Spelling, where the two, along with TV and radio personality Sisanie Villaclara, share memories from their time on the show.
 In February 2021, Garth won $168,000 on ABC's Celebrity Wheel of Fortune.
 Garth donated the money to Central Illinois Foodbank in Springfield, Illinois.

+On July 29, 2024, Garth launched a clothing line, "Me by Jennie Garth", on QVC.

 Personal life

 Garth was married to musician Daniel B. Clark from 1994 to 1996.

 In 1995, Garth met her second husband, actor Peter Facinelli, while filming the movie An Unfinished Affair.
 Garth and Facinelli married on January 20, 2001, in a traditional Roman Catholic wedding mass.
 They have three daughters; born in 1997, 2002, and 2006.
 In March 2012, Facinelli filed for divorce.
 The divorce was finalized in June 2013.
-Although there was no requirement to do so, Garth had converted to Catholicism when she married Facinelli.

-Garth subsequently began dating actor David Abrams in the fall of 2014 after they met on a blind date, and they became engaged in April 2015.
-They married on July 11, 2015.
+Garth began dating actor David Abrams in the fall of 2014, starting with a blind date.
+They got engaged in April 2015, and married on July 11, 2015.
 Garth and Abrams separated in 2017.
 In April 2018, the couple filed for divorce.
-In February 2019, Garth appeared to have reconciled with Abrams filing a petition to dismiss the divorce proceedings.
+In February 2019, they appeared to have reconciled, with Abrams filing a petition to dismiss the divorce proceedings.

-In 2002 at age 30, Garth was diagnosed with a mitral valve prolapse and leaky heart valve, a condition she stated would require monitoring for the rest of her life.
+In 2002, at age 30, Garth was diagnosed with a mitral valve prolapse and leaky heart valve, a condition she stated would require monitoring for the rest of her life.
 She revealed the diagnosis in 2009.
 "Down the road it’s something that could get more complicated or it could not," she commented.
 "People have had valve replacements and that kind of thing … but I’m prepared, that’s the key."
 She revealed in her memoir that she started suffering from anxiety at age 19, saying "I wouldn't say that I ever stepped over the line into full-blown agoraphobia, but I would say I definitely came close."